Suggested links

 How Medications Help with Addiction Treatment

 In many instances, substance abuse treatment programs will include prescription medication as part of the recovering addict’s treatment plan.
-The type of medication prescribed will depend on the type of drug abused.
+The type of medication prescribed will depend on the type of drug abuse.

-As of 2022, the primary substance use disorders suitable for medication-assisted treatment are opioid addiction and alcohol use disorder.
-However, addiction medicine can also help prevent relapse, relieve cravings and ease other withdrawal symptoms early into recovery.
+As of 2024, the primary substance use disorders (SUD) suitable for medication-assisted treatment are opioid and alcohol addiction.
+However, addiction medicine can also help prevent relapse, relieve cravings, and ease other withdrawal symptoms early into recovery.

-Research shows that including treatment for patients’ behavioral health alongside prescription medication can significantly improve their chances of recovery.
+Research shows that including treatment for patients’ behavioral health (such as cognitive-behavioral therapy) alongside prescription medication can significantly improve their chances of recovery.

 Medications are an important element of treatment for many patients, especially when combined with counseling and other behavioral therapies.